jkraemer/cronic/README.md

 Three easy steps:

-*Add Cronic to your Gemfile and run Bundler*
+**Add Cronic to your Gemfile and run Bundler**

     echo "gem 'cronic'" >> Gemfile
     bundle install

-*Run the Rails generator and create job definitions*
+**Run the Rails generator and create job definitions**

     rails g cronic

 This will set up `script/cronic`, which you will use to start / stop the daemon.
 It also creates the `config/cronic.d` directory where you will store your job definitions.
-A sample job definition file is included.
 Have a look at `config/cronic.d/sample.rb` to get an idea of how to define your jobs.
 For more information, be sure to visit the Rufus-Scheduler documentation.
 Every method that is available on a Rufus::Scheduler instance can be called in the job definition files located in `config/cronic.d`.

-*Run it*
+**Run it**

     script/cronic -d -l log/cronic.log -P tmp/pids/cronic.pid